-To unlock the door from the interior pull the top of the release handle towards you.
-The locking tab will spring out, the door will be unlocked and the door will open.
+To unlock the door from the interior pull the release handle towards you.
+The locking button will spring out, the door will be unlocked and the door will open.

 Manually Locking The Habitation Door From Outside The Vehicle

 The habitation door can be locked from outside the vehicle using the habitation key.